emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ## A.24.
 Requirement 4.5.4: Password Change
 {:numbered="false"}

-TEAPv1 meets this requirement by supporting multiple Basic-Password- Auth-Req TLV and Basic-Password-Auth-Resp TLV exchanges within a single EAP authentication, which allows "housekeeping"" functions such as password change.
+TEAPv1 meets this requirement by supporting multiple Basic-Password-Auth-Req TLV and Basic-Password-Auth-Resp TLV exchanges within a single EAP authentication, which allows "housekeeping"" functions such as password change.